mj6meron/mj6meron/README.md

 I finished my Bachelor's degree in computer science from Kristianstad University, Sweden in june 2013.
 It specialized in software development.

+🔭
-🔭 I’m currently working with Volvo Group as a Data Engineer.<br>👯 I’m also looking to collaborate on projects in my free time<br>🌱 Currently growing in the field of Data Science and it's pretty cool.<br>💬 🤝 Let's keep in contact: Email - meronmkl@gmail.com
+<br>👯 I’m also looking to collaborate on projects in my free time<br>🌱 Currently growing in the field of Data Science and it's pretty cool.<br>💬 🤝 Let's keep in contact: Email - meronmkl@gmail.com

 # 💻 Tech Stack: